 Aside from the time spent allowing the pork tenderloins to marinate, this recipe is quick to prepare and cook and is perfect for serving for dinner any night of the week.
 And if you were like me years ago and thought roast pork tenderloins are dry and flavorless by definition, this recipe is going to pleasantly change your mind!

 - 2 pieces pork tenderloin, approximately 2 lbs. total

-- Combine 2 tablespoons soy sauce, 1 tablespoon mirin, 1 tablespoon honey, 2 teaspoons dark soy sauce, 2 cloves garlic (minced), and 1 teaspoon grated ginger in a bowl and mix well.
+- Combine soy sauce (tamari for gluten-free), mirin, honey, dark soy sauce, minced garlic, and grated ginger in a bowl and mix well.
 Set aside.

 - Pat pork tenderloins dry with paper towels.
 Use a sharp knife to trim away any excess fat or silverskin membrane.
 Poke all over several times with a fork.

 - Place pork tenderloins and marinade into a zip-top bag, making sure meat is well coated.

 - Squeeze as much air out of the bag as possible and seal.
 Marinate in the fridge for at least 8 hours; overnight is best.

 - Place pork tenderloins on a rack in a foil-lined pan.